backdrop-contrib/menu_node/README.md

 1. Introduction
 ---------------

-The Menu Node API project fills in one of the "missing tables" in Drupal 6.
 This module does nothing on its own.
 Instead, it creates and maintains a {menu_node} table.
 This table maps the relationship between a node and its menu link (if any).